4: The Chalk

 This simple diagram from a National Trust website, which you can expand, might help to visualise all this.
 Again

-These are not uncommon and are sometimes called 'winterbournes'.
+These periodic streams, or 'winterbournes', are not uncommon.
 There is one, conveniently called the Winterbourne, flowing into the Lambourn at Bagnor, just outside Newbury.
-The new idea is that this process alone is enough to explain the dry valleys.
+Lilley Bottom itself is the dry valley of the headwaters of the Mimram and the spring line varies with the season and rainfall.

 Chalk Streams

-Chalk streams are rare and precious habitats and England has more of them than anywhere else on the planet.
-Notwithstanding the efforts of the Water Companies, you can still find them clear and full of life.
+Chalk streams are rare and precious habitats, and England has more of them than anywhere else on the planet.
+Notwithstanding the efforts of the water utilities you can still find them clear and full of life.
+To the west, the Chess south of Chesham and the Hamble Brook near Henley are particularly lovely.
 The few remaining watercress farms are a testament to that.
-In my ‘Giro de Lilly Bottom’ cycle route you encounter the Lea, Mimram, and Beane.
-Link: Giro de Lilly Bottom.
-To the west, the Chess south of Chesham and the Hamble Brook near Henley are particularly lovely.
-Lilley Bottom itself is the dry valley of the headwaters of the Mimram.
+There are good examples in Ewelme and on the Mimram at Whitwell.

 I am not going to pose as any kind of expert on ecology, so if you want more try these links: